06. 17. 21

 Anyone seeking cosmetic dental treatment is invited to apply for a grant, but it is a competitive program, and candidates who can prove that they have a legitimate need for the cosmetic services have a higher chance of being approved.
 While this financing route isn’t a guarantee for patients, it is free to apply, and many patients who have a dire need for services will find it worthwhile to do so.

 A leading healthcare technology company, Rectangle Health, believes that no patient should have to opt out of dental care, whether medically necessary or cosmetic, because of the cost.
 True to our mission of making it easier and faster for providers to get paid, our technology is equally beneficial for the dentist, too.
 Our Practice Management Bridge® payment platform uses automatic recurring payments to take the manual upkeep out of installment plans.
 With a card securely stored on file and a Pre-Authorized Healthcare Form signed upfront, cosmetic dentistry offices simply schedule payment arrangements before or at the time of service, and their patients are billed in weekly or monthly increments for a pre-determined amount that leaves both parties smiling.
-We offer every way for patients to pay from in-office card readers to contactless payments, as well as online and mobile payments.

 Whether you choose to communicate outside financing options to patients, partner with third-party financing companies, or provide in-house payment plans, cosmetic dentistry can be made more affordable for more patients given these multiple payment options.
 Thanks to the various financing avenues available today, cosmetic dentists can perform their life-enhancing work for an expanded patient pool.
 An understanding of the different types of payment options that are available, and the ability to choose the best fit, can be all that stands between patients and the cosmetic services that they’ve been dreaming of.